+This is one of the most famous of all the old bothy ballads.
 The young ploughman at the Barnyards of Delgaty had gone to the town of Turriff (Turra) to ‘fee’ - to get employment on a farm for three or six months.
 The farmer promised two fine working horses, but he lied.
 The ‘snotter’ is the burnt wick of a candle.
 The Delgaty estate is a mile north east of Turriff, in North East Scotland.

 The song makes gentle fun of the farm and the farm workers.